 - £100 plus travel expenses for the College Organ Scholar.

-There is no charge for the Chaplain's time, or for the use of the College Chapel.
+There is no charge for the Pastoral Dean's time, or for the use of the College Chapel.
 However, couples are encouraged to make a donation towards Chapel funds, and a Gift-Aid form is available for this purpose.
 It is worth remembering that if you were being married in a local parish church, there would be a fixed charge of £392.00 for 2014.

 Details of charges for the reception and any other services provided by College are available from the Conference Office.